No Contact Is Really, Really Hard!

 And that’s what no contact is all about.

 Pain in no contact is your friend.
-The more difficult it is, the more you will progress.
+The more intense it is, the more you’ll learn and improve.

-There is not one person in this world that didn’t learn through pain.
-Everybody goes through some sort of mental suffering or hard work to achieve anything positive in life.
+There isn’t a single person in this world who hasn’t learned through pain.
+Everyone experiences some form of mental struggle or hard work to achieve meaningful things in life.
+Without it, most people don’t change much.

 Anxiety levels in no contact

-If you’re in no contact or are tempted to give it a try, I would strongly encourage you to stick to it.
+If you’re in no contact or are tempted to give it a try, I strongly encourage you not just to give it a try, but also to stick to it.

-You probably already know that it won’t be easy to begin following this rule, but it’s definitely the best way to face your inner reconciliation demons.
+You probably already know it won’t be easy to stick to this rule when anxiety hits you hard, but it’s by far the best way to confront your inner reconciliation demons.
+It’s better to do no contact long-term than to talk to your ex and pretend everything’s fine.

-Needless to point out, it differs for each individual.
-Some move on much quicker than others.
-Here’s an estimate of anxiety levels for the dumpees and the time it takes to get over the breakup.
+Here’s an estimate of anxiety levels for dumpees and the time it takes to get over the breakup.

 The percentages in this graph display the levels of anxiety dumpees experience.
 The months, on the other hand, show the time it takes to ease it.